jkerai1/Scrummage/installation/Readme.md

 FYI: Please use google maps or similar to get your location in a format similar to the location above; furthermore, feel free to change location_radius, but please remember to use kilometres (km) after the integer.

 # Output Alert Options
-By default, Scrummage stores all output data in 1 of 4 main output formats:
+By default, Scrummage plugins individually store their output data in 1 of 4 main output formats:
 * .html
 * .json
 * .csv